 I seem to have adopted that belief about success early on in my life, which is one of the most powerful reasons why I don’t live in extreme poverty anymore and I have been able to experience a life that was only possible in my imagination.
 I believed I was going to be successful… and my faith allowed me to take the right steps toward it.

-In contrast, I had beliefs about love that drove me to participate in unhealthy, abusive, and incongruent relationships.
+In contrast, I’ve had beliefs about love that drove me to participate in unhealthy, abusive, and incongruent relationships.
 It took much self-reflection and inner-work to uncover the core beliefs of my 7-year-old self and to dismantle the evidence that went along with those.
-Now I can say I am finally making empowering choices in the area of relationship, and therefore, I am much happier.
+Now I can say I am finally making empowering choices in the area of relationship, and therefore, I am much happier, but I have a long way to go.

 Ye shall know them by their fruits. ~ Matthew 7:16